willy3087/MCP-connect/README.md

 The Model Context Protocol (MCP) introduced by Anthropic is cool.
 However, most MCP servers are built on Stdio transport, which, while excellent for accessing local resources, limits their use in cloud-based applications.

-MCP bridge is a tiny tool that is created to solve this problem:
+MCP connect is a tiny tool that is created to solve this problem:

 - **Cloud Integration**: Enables cloud-based AI services to interact with local Stdio based MCP servers
 - **Protocol Translation**: Converts HTTP/HTTPS requests to Stdio communication